 Dr. med.
 Andreas Glöckner, Medical Director

-How should one act
+How should one act in concrete terms?

 The RKI’s recommendations for medical institutions are initially based on the procedure for the prevention of respiratory infections.
 This includes, among other things, the wearing of multi-layer mouth and nose masks by the patient, and restriction in an isolation room, if possible with an airlock.
 In addition, consistent adherence to the usual basic hygiene measures, which includes hygienic hand disinfection, is considered an important component.
 The alcohol-based hand rubs products used should have a limited virucidal, limited virucidal PLUS or virucidal effect.
 Regardless of suspected or confirmed cases of infection, regular and careful hand hygiene can help protect against the spread of the spread of infection.

 “OPHARDT Hygiene recommends using similar steps to influenza season preparation to combat the novel coronavirus”

 OPHARDT Hygiene recommends using similar steps to influenza season preparation to combat the novel coronavirus.
 Hygiene stations that enable hygiene in public areas are a perfect tool to help stop the spread of infections.
 This alongside, regular hand washing can help reduce the risk of illness.
 The recommended product to help fight the spread of viruses like the COVID-2019 is the touchless PRAESIDIO® hand sanitizer dispenser.
 The eye-catching, stainless steel design is made to attract users in both healthcare and public spaces.